 Trump’s former national security advisor, Michael Flynn—who was fired in February for concealing the extent of his Russia ties—hired a lawyer (paywall) to represent him before Trump even took office, after learning that the Justice Department was investigating him.
 Trump’s son-in-law and lieutenant Jared Kushner, who was yesterday revealed to be under scrutiny in the FBI investigation, has a lawyer to speak for him too.
 Other senior figures involved in the Trump campaign should be doing the same, said John Mahoney, a DC federal employment lawyer: “If you’re concerned you may be a subject or even a witness in a federal investigation, you should call a lawyer as soon as possible.”

-“What we’re seeing now is a lot of concern from our clients at the senior level.”
 The Office of Government Ethics (OGE) is bracing for questions about how administration officials can pay for expensive legal fees.
 It’s reportedly reviewing its policies, last updated in 1993 (pdf), on how government employees can set up legal defense funds while still obeying rules that ban them from getting non-government income.

 Some people have also been singled out for investigations.
 A group of law professors has asked the Washington DC bar’s disciplinary body to disbar Kellyanne Conway, a lawyer and sometime informal spokesperson for the president, for her frequent falsehoods in TV interviews.
 And a business owned by Steve Bannon, Trump’s chief strategist, is accused of violating the California Corporations Code for not paying state taxes.
 (Attempts to reach a spokesperson or lawyer for Bannon or Conway were unsuccessful.)

 While investigations swirl around the White House, there’s a different type of legal battle being fought in the trenches of the federal government.